Angineer/Angineer.github.io/_projects/Robot.md

 * Second, I tore up and replaced some of my simplistic code with some more sophisticated components, especially parts that dealt with C-style strings.
 * Third, I separated out the inventory and communication code into a separate library so it was available to be linked to the HTTP server and for any apps that I wrote in the future.

 Once I had those revisions complete, I focused on writing the HTTP server code so users could interact with the inventory.
 I was unsure how to approach this part, since HTTP doesn't have a standard implementation in C++.
 I knew I could write a server myself, but I didn't want to go through such a hassle for something that had already been implemented many times before.
-I ended up finding a [simple server](https://github.com/eidheim/Simple-Web-Server) off of which I could base my own.
+I ended up finding a [simple server](https://github.com/eidheim/Simple-Web-Server) that I could fork to my own.

 In making the HTTP server interact with the inventory server, I realized that I really needed to have some kind of administrative interface for checking on and updating the inventory.
 To create this, I converted my old test client--which was just for debugging the communications--into a full admin client.
 This revealed a number of issues with my original design, which I fixed up as I went.